 Ambassador (ret) Bisa Williams, sister of the late Ntozake Shange and former career diplomat.
 She leads The Carter Center’s effort as Independent Observer of implementation of the Agreement for Peace and Reconciliation in Mali, is a Senior Fellow at the Yale Jackson Institute for Global Affairs, and serves as Chair of the Board of Health & Development International (HDI), an NGO providing innovative solutions to complex, neglected global health problems.

 Moderated by Monica Miller, Professor of English and Africana Studies and Dean of Faculty Diversity and Development and Alexandra Watson, Lecturer in English and First Year Writing.

 This event is part of the two-year long Shange Magic Project, a collaboration of BLAIS and Africana Studies.
-This event will be live-captioned.
+This event will have live closed captioning available to attendees via the Zoom webinar.
+The event will also be livestreamed via the Barnard YouTube channel, but closed captioning will not be available on YouTube.
+Additionally, if you would like to take part in the live Q&A, please register and attend via Zoom.
 If you have accessibility needs, please contact Martha Tenney (email@example.com).